 Bill was raised in Mechanicsville, Iowa, graduating from Lincoln High School in Stanwood in 1981.
 He graduated from North Iowa Area Community College in Mason City in 1983 and Dallas Institute of Mortuary science in 1984.
 Bill married Sandy Carson of Diagonal in 1986, and after living a short time in Norwalk, they moved to Mount Ayr in 1988 when he accepted a position as a funeral director.
 After LBanks’ retirement, Bill became a partner in 2001 and the name was changed to Wilson-Watson & Armstrong Funeral Home.
 On January 1 2009, Bill and Sandy purchased the funeral home from Jay and Donna Watson and the name was changed to Watson-Armstrong Funeral Homes.
 Bill and Sandy are the parents of three children; Jacque (Bob) Sobotka, Jared (Chelsea) Armstrong, and Josh Armstrong.
 They also have eight grandchildren Elizabeth, Andrew, Jacob, Ronny, and Leo Sobotka and Jase, Bryer, and Aubree Armstrong.

 Sandy was raised in Diagonal, Iowa, graduating from Diagonal High School in 1981.
 Sandy and Bill married in 1986 and moved to Mount Ayr in 1988.
 Sandy started working full-time at the funeral home in 2010.
 Sandy and Bill have three children; Jacque (Bob) Sobotka, Jared (Chelsea) Armstrong, and Josh Armstrong.
 They also have eight grandchildren Elizabeth, Andrew, Jacob, Ronny, and Leo Sobotka, and Jase, Bryer, and Aubree Armstrong.

 Jacque was raised in Mount Ayr and graduated from Mount Ayr Community High School in 2000.
 She married Bob Sobotka in 2001 and they live north of Mount Ayr.
 They have five children: Elizabeth, Andrew, Jacob, Ronny, and Leo.
 She started working at the funeral home in 2012.

 Josh was raised in Mount Ayr and graduated from Mount Ayr Community High School in 2006.
-He works full time at the funeral home and digs the graves for local cemeteries.
+He helps part time at the funeral home and digs the graves for local cemeteries.